ncherian/device-based-redirect/readme.txt

 Yes, you can configure page-specific redirects as well as custom URL redirects.

 = Can I temporarily disable all redirects? =
-Yes, use the bulk actions to disable directs in bulk.
+Yes, use the bulk actions to disable redirects in bulk.
 Alternatively, you can deactivate the plugin temporarily.

 = Is there a limit to the number of redirects I can set? = No, there is no limit to the number of redirects you can set.